-After the fall of the Western Roman Empire to barbarians in 476 AD, the Eastern Roman Empire, with its capital at Constantinople, continued the traditions of Roman law until defeated by an invading Islamic army of the Ottoman Empire in 1453.
+In 330 AD, Emperor Constantine moved the capital of the Roman Empire to Constantinople, now modern-day Istanbul, Turkey, which he founded as a second Rome on the site of Byzantium.
+After the fall of the Western Roman Empire to barbarians in 476 AD, the Byzantine Empire or Eastern Roman Empire continued the traditions of Roman law until defeated by an invading Islamic army of the Ottoman Empire in 1453 AD.

 During the Middle Ages, the conquered provinces of the former Western Roman Empire integrated Roman law into their civil institutions.
 In the lands that became modern-day Spain, France, Germany and the other nations of Western Europe, notary practices were widely adopted.

 Notaries had to complete training and pass an exam, and were often registrars at district courts, recording proceedings.
 They attached the court seal on deeds and other documents to make them public and authentic acts.
 These palatine notaries were appointed by the local count palatine, who also appointed judges.

 In a ritual similar to appointing a knight, rather than using a sword, the count palatine appointed notaries in a “pen and inkwell” (Latin: cum penna et calamario) ceremony, the symbol of the evangelist St. Matthew, and administered an oath, sworn on the Bible.